Tunoc/3sem/Week10/README.md

 *https://github.com/Tunoc/3sem/tree/master/Week10/06-Fr/SP5_AJAX_CORS*
 My notes and answers for this assignment can be found in the "restPersonsDto" folder.
 *https://github.com/Tunoc/3sem/tree/master/Week09/26-We/restPersonsDto*
-**Status for the assignment:** I did all the exercises from this assignment.
-Remember that the assignment from week 9 that was finished is only the last page of that assignment paper.
+**Status for the assignment:** I did all the exercises from both of these assignments.
+Remember that the assignment from week 9 that was finished is only the last page of that assignment paper, page 6.
 ***

 #### Struggles